An introduction to the Child Life Profession

-- Individual student schedules will be considered.
-Availability is Monday - Saturday 8:00AM to 8:00PM
+- Individual student schedules may be considered.

 The practicum program provides hands-on experience, observations and multiple other opportunities for learning.